Why should I have my ultrasound done here?

 When is the best time for an ultrasound?

 That all depends on what you want to see!
 If you would like to see most or all of Baby at one time, then the earlier you come in the better.
 We can let you listen to Baby's heartbeat as early as 10 weeks, so from then until around 20 weeks is the best time to see all of baby at once.
-Don't forget that we can tell you the gender at 15 weeks!
-Baby's facial features start becoming more apparent between 24-26 weeks.
-27-32 weeks is usually the BEST time to see well-defined facial features, and baby still has some wiggle room to allow for the best images.
-Beyond 35 weeks there is still the possiblity of capturing good images but, due to increased crowding in the uterus and Baby's face sometimes being covered by umbilical cord or placenta, this time frame may not allow for the most desirable views.
+Don't forget that we can tell you the gender at 14 weeks!
+Baby's facial features start becoming more apparent between 24-26 weeks, but at this gestation they're still very skinny and can have an almost skeletal appearance.
+30-36 weeks is usually the BEST time.
+Beyond about 37 weeks there is still the possiblity of capturing good images but, due to increased crowding in the uterus and Baby's face sometimes being covered by umbilical cord or placenta, this time frame may not allow for the most desirable views.

 Will I always get perfect pictures of my baby?